stressboi/TA-hrs/README.md

 If the following conditions are met:

--Network Category is set to "Private"
+1) Network Category is set to "Private"
--Network Name is set to "Frothly_WFH"
+2) Network Name is set to "Frothly_WFH" (or whatever you set it to)

 ...an nmap scan will be generated against the found gateway IP address, and those results will be placed into a local log file (%COMPUTERNAME%_%DefaultGateway%.xml) which is monitored by an entry in the inputs.conf, and deposited into Splunk in XML format.